WBOR-91-1-FM/wbor-studio-dashboard/README.md

 ## Build and Run

-Assuming you've cloned the project and installed the required [dependencies](#dependencies), run:
+Assuming you've cloned the project and installed the required [dependencies](#dependencies), run the following from the project's root folder:

 ```sh
 cargo run --release